Endodontics in New City, NY

 Surgery of Tooth Roots

 In some cases, the infection within a tooth root does not respond to root canal treatment, which approaches the infection from the inside of the tooth.
 An endodontist in New City can also approach a tooth root from the outside, by accessing the end of the root surgically through endodontic surgery.
-This may include a root end resection (apicoectomy), where the infected tip is removed and sealed.
+This may include a root end resection (apicoectomy), where the infected root tip is amputated.

 Treatment of Resorption